Deepak-Venkateshvaran/portfolio/_pages/research.md

 My research interests focus on the interplay between electronics, thermoelectrics, and nanomechanics.

 We measure fundamental quantities that characterise the motion of charge carriers in organic semiconducting materials.
 These are quantitites such as how conductive the materials are (i.e., conductivity), how mobile the charge carriers in them tend to be (i.e., mobility), and how well the materials convert temperature differences into voltages (i.e., Seebeck coefficient).
-We also implement new force-mapping techniques on the nanoscale for high-resolution measurements of mechanics, and for high-resolution imaging to quantify material properties such as stiffness and modulus (i.e., elasticity) on the nanoscale.
+We also implement new force-mapping techniques on the nanoscale for high-resolution measurements of mechanics to quantify material properties such as stiffness and modulus (i.e., elasticity) on the nanoscale.

 Our goal is to build a framework of understanding, based on experiment, on how the properties of mobility, conductivity, Seebeck coefficient and elasticity are interlinked.
 Our proposed framework is summarised in the schematic diagram below.
 Our measurements contribute to understanding the physics of multi-functional organic materials.